 How well do we appreciate our bodies and understand their significance in God’s plan?
 When one of our granddaughters was 3 years old, she attended a “joy” pre-school.
 One morning they were talking about the delights of their bodies.
 Among other activities, they outlined their own image on newsprint paper and they weighed themselves.
 When our granddaughter was measured and weighed, she was the tallest and the heaviest.
 Everyone cheered.
 It was as if she had won the prize for being the biggest.
 On the sidelines, her mother ruefully wondered how that scene might change in the next dozen or more years.
 Would she appreciate her body then, if she were the biggest?

 We could do a quick little experiment right now.
 If there is something you don’t like about your body, please stand.
-Now, stay standing if you like that you can feel the sand in your toes when you walk on the beach, that you can use your fingers to text, that you can taste hot chocolate chip cookies or juicy fresh mangos, that you can see a beautiful sunset.
+Now, stay standing if you like that you can feel the sand in your toes when you walk on the beach; that you can use your fingers to text; that you can taste hot chocolate chip cookies or juicy fresh mangos; that you can see a beautiful sunset.
 Now you may sit.
-I hope this small experience will help us concentrate, not on the things we don’t like about our bodies, but rather on how many wonderful ways our bodies are a blessing to us.
+I hope this small experiment will help us concentrate, not on the things we don’t like about our bodies, but rather on how many wonderful ways our bodies are a blessing to us.

 In the premortal realm we learned that the body was part of God’s great plan of happiness for us.
 The family proclamation states: